erSubhashThapa/100daysofcode/r1-log.md

 I have gotten so used to jQuery which has an `html()` function.
 So I was trying to use the `.innerHTML` property like a function.

-I also learned that if you declare a variable and then use += on it before intializing the variable, "undefined" is added included in the beginning.
+I also learned that if you declare a variable and then use += on it before intializing the variable, "undefined" is included in the beginning.
 You have to set the variable to an emtpy string first.
 More on that [here](https://stackoverflow.com/questions/29198651/first-element-in-object-is-undefined-using-operator).

 ---